anju0001/pikvm-hat/README.md

     IDL -> IDE/HDD LED

 Be careful to not mix up the positive/negative terminals, so + on the PCB has to be connected to + on the mainboard.
+The label "piKVM" on the PCB is next to PIN 1 on the 2x9 pin header.

 ## Problems